 www.familycycling.com

-Another long established, family run business is open but prefers its customers enter through the back door.
-Additionally, adhering to the county’s social distancing guidelines, Family Cycling Center is only allowing three customers at a time and having them keep six feet away from store employees.
-The full service bike shop has been able to maintain its regular posted hours as it provides a necessary service for people who only have a bicycle for transportation.
-Founded by owner and CEO John Brown back in the 80s, Family Cycling Center first operated on 41st Avenue in what is now the Chill Out Café.
+Another long-established, family-run business is open but prefers its customers enter through the back door.
+Additionally, adhering to the county’s social distancing guidelines, Family Cycling Center only allows three customers at a time and keeps them six feet away from store employees.
+The full-service bike shop has maintained its regular posted hours as it provides a necessary service for people who only have a bicycle for transportation.
+Founded by owner and CEO John Brown back in the ’80s, Family Cycling Center first operated on 41st Avenue in what is now the Chill Out Café.

 Related: Essential Santa Cruz County Businesses To Support